 But first, some history.
-Kraken was founded by Jesse Powell in 2011.
-Initially, Powell was working on a large cryptocurrency exchange platform by the name of Mt Gox.
+Jesse Powell founded Kraken in 2011.
+Initially, Powell worked on a large cryptocurrency exchange platform, Mt Gox.

-Mt Gox was hacked, and investors lost a whopping $450 billion in BTC: a significant blow.
-In response, Powell left to create his own exchange with superior security in the hopes of regaining investors’ trust in cryptocurrency.
+Mt Gox was hacked, and investors lost a significant blow to $450 billion in BTC.
+In response, Powell left to create his exchange with superior security to regain investors’ trust in cryptocurrency.

 And he has done just that.
-Kraken is one of the most popular exchange platforms in existence, and its top-class security features mean that the platform has never been hacked.
+Kraken is one of the most popular exchange platforms, and its top-class security features mean that the platform has never been hacked.

 Kraken’s main aim over and above security is to offer the widest range of cryptocurrencies for purchase using fiat currencies, e.g., USD, EUR, and JPY.

-Coinbase was also founded in the US as a rival exchange to Mt Gox, but the focus of this platform was the ease of use.
-The design was very popular and the exchange grew fast, reaching over one million users by 2014.
+Coinbase was also founded in the US as a rival exchange to Mt Gox, but the focus of this platform was ease of use.
+The design was very popular, and the exchange grew fast, reaching over one million users by 2014.

 Kraken vs Coinbase Platform Comparison